VIDEO GAME FAVS

 The Quest for Color

-the gameplay was chemically engineered to appeal to my Child Artist brain bc it's like, similar to Pokemon but you draw your own critters!! it's so cool!!
+the gameplay was chemically engineered to appeal to my artist child brain bc it's like, similar to Pokemon but you draw your own critters!! it's so cool!!

 why does nobody know about it!!!